MYTH OF CAPITALS

 Our journey to the heart of history ends here.
 But do not worry!
 When we return to Tehran, we will be back in the present time.

-Full day tour of Tehran: the Sa’dabad Palace, the Niavaran Palace and the Tajrish Grand Bazaar, lunch at Bazaar.
+Full day city tour in Tehran: visiting the Sa’dabad Palace, the Niavaran Palace and the Tajrish Grand Bazaar, lunch at Bazaar.
 Overnight in Tehran.

-Leaving for Isfahan.
-We will have a stop in Kashan to visit Tabatabaei House, Borujerdi House and Fin Garden.
-Continue our trip to Isfahan; the pearl of traditional Islamic archeology which never fails to enchant its visitors.
-At the end of the day we will visit Si-o-se Pol Bridge and Khaju Bridge.
+Leaving for Isfahan. you will have a stop in Kashan to visit Tabatabaei House, Borujerdi House and Fin Garden.
+Continue your trip to Isfahan; the pearl of traditional Islamic archeology which never fails to enchant its visitors.
+At the end of the day you will visit Si-o-se Pol Bridge and Khaju Bridge.
 Overnight in Isfahan.

-We will start our day by visiting Isfahan’s Jame Mosque, in which the progress of architecture from the outset of Islam till recent times is evident.
-Then we will visit Vank Cathedral which is one of the most beautiful Armenian churches in the world and will undoubtedly capture the attention of every Christian.
+You will start the day by visiting Isfahan’s Jame Mosque, in which the progress of architecture from the outset of Islam till recent times is evident.
+Then you will visit Vank Cathedral which is one of the most beautiful Armenian churches in the world and will undoubtedly capture the attention of every Christian.
 Evening is free at leisure.
 Overnight in Isfahan

 The hot villages in the central desert are one of the favorite types of ecotourism in Iran, visited by many Iranians and foreign eco tourists every year.
 Khour, Mesr and Garme are the widely known areas located in the southern part of the desert.
 Mesr village is one of the amazing natural highlights of Persia especially for those who are interested in experiencing the rough, but beautiful nature of the desert.
 It has a dry and hot climate because of its location in the Southern part of Iran’s central desert.
 There aren’t many facilities but there is a telecommunication center for making calls and a generator producing electricity for the village.
 What’s more, despite the roughness and being far away from the other spotlight of tourism in Iran, it gets quite many visitors during the year, half of which are foreigners.
 Thus, they are very much familiar with tourists and are prepared to welcome them and provide some services to somewhat facilitate your trip.
 Overnight in Farahzadi Village.

 Yazd, the oldest adobe city in the world is surrounded by the 4000m summit of Shirkuh and two majestic deserts, Dasht-e-Kavir and Kavir-e-Lut.
-Today’s tour includes visiting the marvelous Water Museum, Jame Mosque and Dolatabad Garden.
+Today’s tour includes visiting the marvelous Water Museum, Jame Mosque and Dowlat abad Garden.

 Leaving to Shiraz.
-On the way we will have a few short stops in Pasargadae to visit the most important and Majestic monuments.
-The tomb of Cyrus the Great.
-Next visit for today is Persepolis, the capital Of the Achaemenid Empire founded by Darius I in 518 B.C..
-Opposite the mountain of Rahmat, ten minutes to the north, proudly stands the Necropolis, the magnificent burial Place of Achaemenid kings.
-The site also provides seven bas-reliefs dating back to Elamite and Sassanid periods.
-Overnight in Shiraz.
+On the way you will have a few short stops in Pasargadae to visit the most important and Majestic monuments.
+The tomb of Cyrus the Great, Overnight in Shiraz.